Khalid Khurshid: Personal life

 Khalid belongs to an influential political family of Gilgit Baltistan.
 His father Justice (retd.)
 Muhammad Khurshid Khan won his seat with a big margin in first ever elections from Astore 1, GBLA 13, held in Gilgit Baltistan in 1973.
-He later on joined the judiciary and retired as Chief Justice, Chief Court of Gilgit-Baltistan in November 2004.
-His uncle, Haji Muhammad Inayat Khan, served as the chairman of District Council Diamer for three consecutive terms from 1981 to 1994.
+He later on joined the judiciary and retired as Chief Justice of the Chief Court of Gilgit-Baltistan in November 2004.
+His uncle, Haji Muhammad Inayat Khan, served as the chairman of District Council of Diamer for three consecutive terms from 1981 to 1994.

-One of his brother, Atif Khurshid, was an International Civil Servant, worked for United Nations Children's Fund as social policy head and currently working as CEO of Social Benefit and Income Support at Ministry of Human Resource and Social Development, Kingdom of Saudi Arabia.
-Khalid's eldest brother, Dr. Arif Khurshid, is a surgeon in Kingdom of Saudi Arabia.
+One of his brother, Atif Khurshid, was an International Civil Servant, worked for the United Nations Children's Fund as a social policy head and is currently working as the CEO of the Social Benefit and Income Support at the Ministry of Human Resource and Social Development, Kingdom of Saudi Arabia.
+Khalid's eldest brother, Dr. Arif Khurshid, is a surgeon in the Kingdom of Saudi Arabia.
 Khalid's younger brother, Hanif Ullah Khan, is a civil servant currently posted as Deputy Inspector General (DIG) of Police.
 Khalid's sister, Ayesha Khurshid is deputy chief in Gilgit Baltistan's Planning and Development Department.

 Khalid is married into an influential Pirzada, Syed family of village Gudai, district Astore.
 Khalid's father in law Pirzada Muhammad Alam (late) was a well reputed civil servant.
-Khalid's wife, Mrs. Riffat Alam is a professor in KIU heading Media Sciences Department.
+Khalid's wife, Mrs. Riffat Alam is a professor at Karakoram International University heading the Media Sciences Department.

 Khalid is a disciple of acclaimed religious scholar Pir Mian Shafi Jhagvi of Neelum District in Azad Kashmir.

+Assassination attempt

+Khurshid was going to participate in a by-election campaign with his colleagues when they were blocked and fired upon in Chowgam area of Astore District.
+He and his associates remained safe in the incident the Pakistan Tehreek-e-Insaf said that the Khalid Khurshid survived an assassination attempt when his vehicle was ambushed during an election campaign the party condemned the attack and demanded immediate arrest of those responsible, It claimed that Khalid Khurshid's security was unlawfully revoked by the Gilgit Baltistan government.

+“Former Prime Minister Imran Khan has also survived multiple assassination attempts and had his security detail removed, despite court orders,” the party said.
+“Pakistan continues its unfortunate slide from tourism to terrorism; along with unprecedented economic meltdown and unbridled fascism,” it added.
+“If any harm comes to anyone in PTI, including Khalid Khurshid Khan, the government will be held responsible,” the party added.